Welcome to Noda Lab's Home Page

 Evaporation of solids in an inert gas such as Ar allows the synthesis of solid particulates with a clean surface, and these particulate films easily sinter and return to the bulk.
 We have created novel materials with high thermal stability once bonded while bonding at low temperatures.

-• (Koyo ANDO (M1): Synthesis of CNTs by floating catalyst CVD method and development of transparent thin films.)
+• (Koyo ANDO (M2): Synthesis of CNTs by floating catalyst CVD method and development of transparent thin films.)

-• Sakurako TACHIBANA (M1): Low-damage high-yield dispersion and filtration of CNTs to develop transparent thin films.
+• Sakurako TACHIBANA (M2): Low-damage high-yield dispersion of CNTs for transparent conductive thin films.

-• Kentaro NAKA (M1): Creation of metal aerogel films by gas evaporation and particle deposition for interface bonding.
+• Kentaro NAKA (M2): Creation of metal aerogel films by gas evaporation and particle deposition for interface bonding.

 Next-generation rechargeable batteries